Kompany and Sahin: Big new jobs at Bayern and Dortmund – DW – 08/22/2024

 "With his natural authority and expertise, he has a good relationship with our team, and he knows what we need to work on collectively.
 Nuri has our full confidence and our full support."

-As with Kompany at Bayern, that won't be enough to keep him in this job for long.
+But as with Kompany at Bayern, that won't be enough to keep him in the job for long without bigger results.